 As we have seen, a major theme of Mishlei is to teach people to appreciate Torah wisdom and to encourage them to do what they can to acquire that wisdom.
 But Mishlei now advises the reader that if he want to embark on the road to learning he should first think of his personal qualities as a human being.
+Is he worthy of being granted such a treasure?
 Despite all the time and effort that he is prepared to spend, he won't truly succeed if he is under the illusion that he himself won't need to change.